All Products

 CREATE INDEX ON items USING ivfflat (embedding vector_l2_ops) WITH (lists = 1000);

-Vacuuming HNSW indexes may take a long time.
-To accelerate th process, rebuild the indexes first.
+Vacuuming HNSW indexes can take a long time.
+To speed up the process, rebuild the index first, then vacuum the table:

 REINDEX INDEX CONCURRENTLY index_name;